LeoGori/SCH_playground/readme.md

     ```
     ls
     ```
+- Check that the file is still present
+    ```
+    cat good
+    ```

-If you cannot see the file named good, then congratulations!
+If you cannot see the file named good but you can see its content, then congratulations!
 The syscall has been succesfully hijacked! >:)